d12frosted/elpa-mirror/gnu/marginalia-readme.txt

 Table of Contents
 ─────────────────

-1. Introduction
-2. Configuration
+1. Configuration
-3. Information shown by the annotators
+2. Information shown by the annotators
-4. Adding custom annotators or classifiers
+3. Adding custom annotators or classifiers
-5. Disabling annotators, builtin or lightweight annotators
+4. Disabling annotators, builtin or lightweight annotators
-6. Contributions
+5. Contributions

-1 Introduction
-══════════════

 This package provides `marginalia-mode' which adds marginalia to the minibuffer completions.
 [Marginalia] are marks or annotations placed at the margin of the page of a book or in this case helpful colorful annotations placed at the margin of the minibuffer for your completion candidates.
-Marginalia can only add annotations to be displayed with the completion candidates.
-It cannot modify the appearance of the candidates themselves, which are shown as supplied by the original commands.
+Marginalia can only add annotations to the completion candidates.
+It cannot modify the appearance of the candidates themselves, which are shown unaltered as supplied by the original command.

 The annotations are added based on the completion category.
 For example `find-file' reports the `file' category and `M-x' reports the `command' category.
 You can cycle between more or less detailed annotators or even disable the annotator with command `marginalia-cycle'.

+Table of Contents
+─────────────────

+1. Configuration
+2. Information shown by the annotators
+3. Adding custom annotators or classifiers
+4. Disabling annotators, builtin or lightweight annotators
+5. Contributions

 [Marginalia] <https://en.wikipedia.org/wiki/Marginalia>

-2 Configuration
+1 Configuration
 ═══════════════

   It is recommended to use Marginalia together with either the